danielmarrama/protein_tree/README.md

 Use [combine_data.py](combine_data.py) to merge all epitopes.csv and all sources.csv into one file for every species.

 ### TODO
+- Make a mapping of all children to parent species
-- Fix epitope data pull by using Randi's query
+- Fix epitope data pull
 - Use manual_assignments.csv to override parent and gene assignments
 - Add step to handle allergens using labels from IUIS
 - Add step to handle MHC molecules from MRO